dougpark/parkhillfw/docs/finance-payment-flow.md

 - Annual Dues and Security
 - For the logged in user
 - UI home -> Pay Dues
+- Uses Stripe Checkout customized to our look and feel
+- No credit card or sensitive payment information is stored locally; all payment processing is handled securely by Stripe.

 # Household-ID
 - Does Stripe need a unique id for this address, resident user combination?